01About me

 Creativity

-Boring trainings are boring!
-Variety, new things, new ideas.
+Boring trainings are boring.
+I seek variety, new things, new ideas.

 Difficult environment

-I help "repairing" clubs and do a lot of "unseen" backend work.
+I help repairing dysfunctinoal clubs and do a lot of unseen backend work.

 Empathy